HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Contains Rules for Slicing

 Slicing is an advanced, but necessary, feature of FHIR.
-While future versions of FSH will aim to lower the learning curve, FSH version 1.0 requires authors to have a basic understanding of [slicing](http://hl7.org/fhir/R4/profiling.html#slicing) and [discriminators](http://hl7.org/fhir/R4/profiling.html#discriminator).
+It is helpful to have a basic understanding of [slicing](http://hl7.org/fhir/R4/profiling.html#slicing) and [discriminators](http://hl7.org/fhir/R4/profiling.html#discriminator) before attempting slicing in FSH.

 In FSH, slicing is addressed in three steps: (1) identifying the slices, (2) defining each slice's contents, and (3) specifying the slicing logic.

 ##### Step 1.
 Identifying the Slices

 The first step in slicing is populating the array that is to be sliced, using the `contains` keyword.
-The following syntax is used:
+The syntax is very similar to [`contains` rules for inline extensions](#contains-rules-for-extensions):

 ```
 * {array element path} contains